 Other miners to choose from (untested by myself at time of writing, but others have used them with varied success rates):

 Step 2: Choose a pool!

-Note (25/1/2019): F2Pool (40%), Grinmint (16%), Sparkpool (25%) and Pool.BTC (16%) combined have about 97% of Grin network's graphrate - it is highly recommended that you try out different pools to distribute the graphrates more evenly.
+Note: While it's always tempting to mine at the largest pools, it's a better idea to spread out Grin network's graphrate - try out different pools to distribute the graphrates more evenly!
 There also appears to be ongoing effort in Grin's official Discord calling for better graphrate distribution.